Will-Stephenson/IOOF-Robot/README.md

 To run the application:
 1. Clone this repository
 2. Open a terminal
-3. Navigate to the local copy of the repository
+3. Navigate to the root directory of your local copy of the repository
+4. Ensure Java 11 is in your $PATH
-3. Execute `java -jar out/artifacts/IOOF_Robot_jar/IOOF-ROBOT.jar [/input/file/location/input.txt]`
+5. Execute `java -jar out/artifacts/IOOF_Robot_jar/IOOF-ROBOT.jar input.txt`

 ## How to Use
 Place the robot to begin.
 The robot can move and turn on the 5x5 unit table.